Inside: Strip Piecing Basics

-Once you’ve mastered a few of these simple strip quilts, then you should be confident enough to move on to something more challenging.
-Like a Bargello Quilt.
+Once you’ve mastered a few of these simple strip quilt projects, you should be confident enough to move on to something more challenging.

 Strip piecing is so fast and efficient.
 And if you pay attention to the small details, your quilts will turn out perfectly every time.